 - self-knowledge and ways to show up to conversations that may be challenging or just plain complex

 - a practice of talking about things that lets you be be real, honest, and stay on the same page

 - explicit plans and agreements, even when the plan is “we need to learn how to make our plan”

 - a feeling that the light at the end of the tunnel is gonna be that soft, rose-tinted light that makes everything lovely and the story end happily

-Hint: enter your email to download a worksheet and mini-guide, or get the full guide here.
+Enter your email to download a worksheet and mini-guide!

 Use this guide to help you better understand your relationship to money, your financial situation and needs, your hopes and your dreams, and your habits and assumptions, so you can bring that information into making really awesome money plans that truly work for you and the people you’re building with.